rdeneau/gitbook-fsharp-training/functions/8-summary.md

-# 📜 Summary
+# 📜 Wrap up

-That's a lot just about functions 😉
+That's a lot just about functions 😉 But they are corner stone.

 * Signature with arrow notation `->`
 * Universal signature `T -> U` thanks to `unit`type and currying